postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/creating-run-button.md

 ---

-You can use the Run in Postman button to give developers direct access to your API endpoints.
+You can use The Run in Postman button to [share your Postman Collection](/docs/postman/collections/sharing-collections/) and connect Postman directly to your API documentation or website.

+The button imports and opens a copy of your collection of API endpoints directly in the user’s Postman app.
+Embed the button on your website and give your users direct access to your Postman Collection.

+> The Run in Postman button also works with API description formats like Swagger and RAML.
+To create a button for the framework you use, convert your file to a collection by [importing it into Postman](/docs/postman/collections/data-formats/).

 ## Contents

 * [Creating a Run in Postman button](#creating-a-run-in-postman-button)
 * [Keeping your collections up to date](#keeping-your-collections-up-to-date)
 * [Next steps](#next-steps)

-You can use The Run in Postman button to [share your Postman Collection](/docs/postman/collections/sharing-collections/) and connect Postman directly to your API documentation or website.

-The button imports and opens a copy of your collection of API endpoints directly in the user’s Postman app.
-Embed the button on your website and give your users direct access to your Postman collection.

-> The Run in Postman button also works with API description formats like Swagger and RAML.
-To create a button for the framework you use, convert your file to a collection by [importing it into Postman](/docs/postman/collections/data-formats/).

 ## Creating a Run in Postman button